Soundwave (Transformers): Animated series

-In the original Transformers cartoon, Soundwave was Megatron's right-hand mech, frequently sent on important reconnaissance missions with his cassettes, and often playing a key role in many schemes against the Autobots.
-On Cybertron, he used his ability to transform into a lamp-post to spy on the Autobot city of Lacon, learning of the Autobots' plan to search for energy on other worlds.
-Soundwave participated in Megatron's assault on the Autobots' spacecraft, the Arc, and met the same fate as the other occupants when the ship crashed on prehistoric Earth, leaving everyone trapped in stasis.
+In the original Transformers cartoon, Soundwave was Megatron's most reliable aide, frequently sent on important reconnaissance missions with his cassettes, and often playing a key role in many schemes against the Autobots.
+On Cybertron, he used his ability to transform into a lamp-post to spy on the Autobot city of Iacon, learning of the Autobots' plan to search for energy on other worlds.
+Soundwave participated in Megatron's assault on the Autobots' spacecraft, the Ark, and met the same fate as the other occupants when the ship crashed on prehistoric Earth, leaving everyone trapped in stasis.
 After awakening on Earth in 1984, Soundwave played a crucial part in generating energon cubes and devising strategies to construct a new spacecraft for the Decepticons to journey back to Cybertron.

 Later, he used his mind-reading talents to acquire an antimatter formula for the Decepticons from the brain of Chip Chase.
 He and his cassette minions were often on spying missions against the Autobots.

 One of Soundwave's most notable misadventures came in season 2 when, operating a plan conceived by Starscream, he brainwashed humans with ultrasonic vibrations, leading to a confrontation with his Autobot Communications Officer counterpart, Blaster, and to a lasting rivalry between the two.

 Soundwave rarely displayed much emotion, infrequently exhibiting any traits that could be considered to be in line with his tech spec.
-However, he showed distress when one of his cassettes were hurt in battle, and he always came across as extremely loyal to Megatron, even going so far as to recover his body after beaten close to death by Optimus Prime at the battle of Autobot City in 2005 (The Transformers: The Movie).
-But while Soundwave was loyal, he was far from outspoken, and kept silent when Megatron's body was subsequently ejected into space, and although he did suggest himself as a replacement leader ("Soundwave: superior.
-Constructicons: inferior."), Soundwave again loyally served Megatron when he was reformatted as Galvatron.
+However, he showed distress when one of his cassettes were hurt in battle, and he always came across as extremely loyal to Megatron, even going so far as to recover his body after being beaten close to death by Optimus Prime at the battle of Autobot City in 2005 (The Transformers: The Movie).
+But while Soundwave was loyal, he was far from outspoken, and he kept silent when Megatron's body was subsequently ejected into space, and, although he did suggest himself as a replacement leader ("Soundwave: superior, Constructicons: inferior."), Soundwave again loyally served Megatron when he was reformatted as Galvatron.

 In season 3, although operating in a less prominent capacity for most of the time, Soundwave played a prominent role in Galvatron's attempt to learn the secret of a sonic weapon on the planet Eurythma, where sound and music were the way of life, leaving Soundwave entranced by the planet's perfect melodies.
 Recording each piece of the harmony that formed the devastating sonic effect, Soundwave was defeated when the Eurythmans countered the harmony with white noise, and was again pulled into a confrontation with Blaster, who erased his recordings.